 Emergency evacuations and resilience planning are increasingly important topics for many reasons.
 Here are two key points that are top-of-mind:

 #1: The substantial and increasing number of disasters requiring mass evacuations.
 With ongoing climate change, these large natural disasters will become more frequent.

 #2: A pattern of urban environments pushing up against wildland interfaces caused by growing populations.
 As people continue to develop and build in high-risk areas, the number of individuals requiring evacuations will continue to grow.

 At its core, transportation resilience is about systems working together to provide flexible and resilient infrastructure that helps people move safely through natural disasters or other major challenges.
 Resilience planning and emergency management are important elements of the safety work we do here at Kittelson.
-We have been excited to partner on projects with Stephen Wong, a Doctoral Candidate at the University of California, Berkeley, who researches the elements of successful emergency evacuation strategies.
+We have been excited to partner on projects with Stephen Wong, incoming assistant professor at the University of Alberta, who researches the elements of successful emergency evacuation strategies.
 We reached out to Stephen for his insights on high-level strategies every agency should implement to “plan for the unpredictable.”

 Applying Research Findings on Evacuation Planning in Emergency Management